We may earn affiliate commissions for the recommended products. Learn more.

 The mobile apps of Avast are pretty decent.
 They are really easy to use and run smoothly.
 Keep in mind that the Android version is the superior one, as it offers more features like split tunneling.

 When it comes to NordVPN, its mobile applications are top-notch.
 Easy on the eyes and intuitive, they are almost identical to their desktop counterparts minus the screen size.
-Keep in mind that only the Android app offers split tunneling, while both the Android and iOS apps include Dark Web Monitoring.
+Keep in mind that only the Android app offers split tunneling and Call Protection to detect spam phone calls, while both the Android and iOS apps include a Dark Web Monitor.
 Additionally, the iOS app also supports auto-connect and pausing.

 Customer support